LuckyStar0831/LuckyStar0831/README.md

 My name is LuckyMan and I'm a full stack and blockchain developer with 7 years of experience in building decentralized applications and web applications.
 I'm passionate about creating scalable and secure solutions using cutting-edge technology.

-As a full stack developer, I'm proficient in front-end technologies such as HTML, CSS, JavaScript, and React, as well as back-end technologies such as Python, Node.js, Express, and MongoDB.
-I have also worked on blockchain projects using Ethereum, Solidity, and Web3.js.
+As a full stack developer, I'm proficient in front-end technologies such as HTML, CSS, JavaScript, and React, Vue, Angular, etc as well as back-end technologies such as Python, Node.js, Express, Laravel and MongoDB, MySQL, etc. I have also worked on blockchain projects using Ethereum, Solidity, and Web3.js.
 I'm always eager to learn new technologies and frameworks to solve complex problems.

 I have a strong background in Computer Science and Mathematics from Nanyang Technological University (NTU) and have been involved in various projects throughout my career, including DApps, smart contract development, and scalable web applications.
 I have expertise in AWS, Google Cloud Platform, and GitHub Actions for CI/CD pipelines.